mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 Users can ”ask for control” or "take control".
 The **user in control** can accept or deny the request.

-There is a parameter named: TIMEOUT_GIVES_CONTROL which, if enabled, triggers a timeout (30 seconds) after the control request and.
-If there has been no deny signal in the meantime, the request is accepted automatically.
-In the current version of MXCuBE, this feature is disabled by default.

 The **user in control** is able to "give control" to any other user.

 If the **user in control** logs out this role is not passed to any other (logged-in) user.
 Once logged out the "user in control" is unassigned and the next user that logs in becomes the "user in control".
 If no new user appears upon re-logging of the former **user in control**, he/she is still in control.